 Afternoon – Evening

 It’s not impossible to squeeze in another great beach today, and this one is Tholos.
-Located about 20 minutes from Voulisma, this is a solitary shore with a few tamarisks providing shades and a cozy beach tavern for drinks and snacks.
+Located about 20 minutes from Voulisma, this is a solitary shore with a few tamarisks providing shade and a cozy beach tavern for drinks and snacks.

 The sea is incredibly clear, and you will certainly spend a very relaxing time.